-The Preferred email is the Personal Email, and Checkbox A is checked as one of the Preferences, and it then synced to Group A in Mailchimp.
+The Preferred email is the Personal Email, and Checkbox A is checked as one of the Preferences and then synced to Group A in Mailchimp.

 Note that Checkboxes A, B, and C are mapped to Groups A, B, and C in Step 1 accordingly.

-Since Checkbox A was checked prior to when the Personal email was used as the Preferred email for this contact record, it now changed to Work Email as the new preferred (Checkbox A still checked).
-And then Checkbox B is also checked for the work email, so when the sync runs, the "Work Email" is now in Group A and Group B (since Salesforce is the Master and we'll always follow what is in that record in Salesforce).
+Since Checkbox A was checked prior to when the Personal email was used as the Preferred email for this contact record, it has now changed to Work Email as the new preferred (Checkbox A still checked).
+And then Checkbox B is also checked for the work email, so when the sync runs, the "Work Email" is now in Group A and Group B (since Salesforce is the Master, and we'll always follow what is in that record in Salesforce).

 Also, for updating the Email addresses when using preferred (use-case is that if the other email addresses, like the alternate and work email addresses are, already existing as other contacts in Mailchimp), we cannot update the existing Mailchimp Contact because the work email is already existing as another contact in Mailchimp so we will connect to that existing Contact.

 For example, Work email is now the new Preferred; note that Work Email is also pre-existing in Group B in Mailchimp, and Checkbox B is unchecked.

 When we run the sync, does it automatically connect Mailchimp Group B to Checkbox B (if Step 2 webhook feature is enabled; update profile form)?

 The answer for this use case is that the regular sync won't update anything in Salesforce if the email address already exists, but the webhook does.
 So, the Contact will have to be updated first in Mailchimp so that the webhook fires/triggers and SyncApps updates the record in Salesforce.